- Catching fireflies is an important part of summer.

 Luciola lusitanica Also known as the Portuguese firefly.
 Males of this species are the only ones that fly, females do not fly.
 Females are usually found on the ground or in vegetation, they are also bigger than the males.
 While males flash, females emit a long or continuous yet unsteady yellow glow from one light organ in it's abdomen.
 One advantage that non-flying female fireflies have is they are often able to lay more eggs than flying females.
 More energy that normally would be used for flying can be reserved and put towards laying more eggs.
 This enables a better chance of survival for more of their offspring.

-This subfamily of fireflies includes two genera that live in North America and Eurasia.
+Pollaclasis This subfamily of fireflies includes two genera that live in North America and Eurasia.
 They're notable because scientists believe they are the most primitive species of fireflies in existence.
 One genus within this group displays very weak light, while the other does not light up at all.
+The following is male Pollaclasis bifaria, found in Mississippi.

-Sometimes referred to by taxonomists as a “catch-all” subfamily classifying fireflies that don't quite fit into other groups, the species in this subfamily live generally in more temperate northern regions of the world, although a few species are tropical.
+Sometimes referred to by taxonomists as a “catch-all” subfamily classifying fireflies that don't quite fit into other groups, the species in this genus live generally in more temperate northern regions of the world.
 The group contains both flashing and continuous-glow fireflies.
 Some larvae species within this group climb trees to feed on snails and bugs.

 Lampyris is a genus of firefly within this subfamily found primarily in Britain, and they thrive in old-growth grasslands in soil with high concentrations of limestone and chalk.
 Only the males fly; the females are larviform, and only they glow.
 Females crawl onto blades of grass and low vegetation at dusk and emit a yellow-green continuous light to attract mates.
 Their vernacular name is “glow worm.”